The Tin Man (British horse): Background

 The Tin Man is a bay horse with white socks on his hind legs bred in Hertfordshire by Elizabeth and Ken Grundy.
 Having failed to sell as a foal the yearling colt was put up for auction at Tattersalls in October 2013 and was bought for 80,000 guineas by Anthony Stroud Bloodstock.
-He entered the ownership of the Fred Archer Racing – Ormonde syndicate and was sent into training with James Fanshawe at the Pegasus Stable in Newmarket, Suffolk.
+He entered the ownership of the Fred Archer Racing – Ormonde syndicate and was sent into training with James Fanshawe at Pegasus Stables in Newmarket, Suffolk.
 After being ridden by Jim Crowley on his debut he was partnered in all of his subsequent races by Tom Queally.
-The horse was named after the 19th-century jockey Fred Archer.
+The horse was named after the 19th-century jockey Fred Archer, who had built Pegasus Stables and whose nickname was The Tin Man.

 He was the most successful racehorse sired by Equiano, a dual winner of the King's Stand Stakes.
 The Tin Man's dam Persario showed modest racing ability, winning two minor sprint races from nine attempts but did better as a broodmare, producing the top-class sprinter Deacon Blues.
 She was a female-line descendant of the French mare Nokka, a full-sister to Djebel.